Skip to main content

 How to Solve the Issue of Virtual Communication

-Put some effort into preparing proposals for potential customers using a grammar tool that checks your tone.
+Put some effort into preparing proposals for potential customers, using a grammar tool that also checks your tone.
 You want to sound confident and express your desire to solve a particular problem for your client using your skills and experience.
 You might need to apply to more jobs than you are used to when applying for an offline job.
-Accepting this as reality and having fun while preparing your documents can ease these tasks and help you succeed.
+Accepting this as reality and even having fun while preparing your documents can ease these tasks and help you succeed.

 While work-from-home options prove to be a winning strategy for many teams and employers, shifting entirely to this lifestyle can cause stress for employers.
 The main fears they have are: